-The LEOSS.sero-survey is a platform to establish a research forum/ information environment, focusing on knowledge sharing, creating and fostering activities.
-Furthermore, LEOSS.sero-survey provides a general overview of research activities about seroprevalence studies.
+The LEOSS.COVIM.sero-survey is a platform to establish a research forum/ information environment, focusing on knowledge sharing, creating and fostering activities.
+The Helmholtz Centre for Infection Research (HZI)/German Center for Infection Research(DZIF), Robert-Koch Institute (RKI) and COVIM provides the unique possibility to combine all case based data collected during seroprevalence and immune studies about COVID-19 to conduct meta-analysis for the National Network of University Medicine (NUM) and other interested researcher (you).
+Furthermore, LEOSS.COVIM.sero-survey provides a general overview of research activities about seroprevalence studies.

 What is seroprevalence?

 In epidemiological terms prevalence is the proportion of people in a population who have a disease.

 Consequently seroprevalence is the proportion of people who were tested positive for a specific disease based on serology (blood serum).
 Seroprevalence studies help determine the infection dynamics in geographical regions or population subgroups.

 We are an interdisciplinary team of epidemiologists, infectologists, virologists and data scientists at the Helmholtz Centre for Infection Research, the Robert-Koch Institute and the coordinating sites of the COVIM project in Cologne and Berlin.

 - Project Lead, LEOSS.sero-survey: Stephan Glöckner, firstname.lastname@example.org, +49 531 6181 3125

 - Contributors to the hzi-braunschweig/serohub repository: Steph Locke, Oz Locke, Ulf Hamster, Candice Louw

 - Project Lead of COVIM: Florian Klein, Leif-Erik Sander